Anti-Eritrean sentiment

 Anti-Eritrean sentiment is a broad opposition, bias, discrimination and hatred against Eritrea, its government and people.
-Anti-Eritrean attitude is prevalent amongst Tigrayan elites, who were crucial parts for downfall of the Derg regime in 1991.
+Anti-Eritrean attitude is prevalent amongst Tigrayan elites, who were crucial parts for the downfall of the Derg regime in 1991.
 The 1998 border war exacerbated their relations as both parties accused each other for the territorial claims.
 Eritrean involvement in the Tigray War further aggravated anti-Eritrean feelings amongst Tigrayans.

 In Ethiopia

 In 1977, the Eritrean People's Liberation Front (EPLF) launched attack on oil refinery amidst the Ethiopian Civil War and began naval attacks on 25 April 1988.
 When Assab was liberated by EPLF in the final battle, 40,000 civilians and Ethiopian POWs repatriated who took shelter outside Addis Ababa.
 They expressed anti-Eritrean sentiment due to shortage of petroleum and oil products in Addis Ababa transported through Assab.
 Many Amharan nationalist opposition groups expressed anti-Eritrean sentiment who used Eritrean independence and handover of Red Sea to Eritrea as means to consolidate EPLF new government led by Isaias Afwerki.
 They accused Ethiopian Prime Minister Meles Zenawi for cementing "special relationship" with Afwerki who dismantle the Derg government together in 1991.
 Hence, there was broad opposition to Eritrean politics when UN Secretary-General Boutros Boutros-Ghali visited Addis Ababa before going to Asmara in 1993 to endorse Eritrean independence referendum.
 Ethiopian university students took protest his visit in which the government shot seven dead and some teachers and staffs sacked.

 On 25 May 2023, anti-Eritrean sentiment in Ethiopia increased as a result of fear that Eritreans would spy on Ethiopia for its own political gains.
 Around 70,000 Eritreans deported from Ethiopia.
 Especially starting from November 2024, Eritreans felt animosity while in Ethiopia and reported widespread arrests among their community, escalating fears among the refugees and asylum seekers.
 In Addis Ababa, ethnic profiling was significant where hundreds of Eritreans were detained by security force amidst government crackdown.